Jesus Grew in Widsom and Stature

 Nazareth was on a major trade route.
 Being on a major trade route brought in many strangers and Gentiles.
 It would be hard to keep faith and purity in such an environment.
 Also being a small town made it easy for everyone to know everyone and everything about each other.
 Nazareth is not mentioned in the Old Testament anywhere, but the area is referenced.
 (Isaiah 9:1) Poor Jews lived in towns like Nazareth.
 Many Jews left Judea to escape first the Syrian and then the Roman oppression.
 Mary and Joseph's family must have moved to this area because of the oppression.

-* See a picture of modern Nazareth to the right.
-On a cypress clad hill, near the great trade route from Damascus to Egypt and on the edge of the Plain of Jezreel, lies the home of Jesus and his family (Luke 1:26; Mark 6:3).
+* The picture is of modern Nazareth, on a cypress clad hill, near the great trade route from Damascus to Egypt and on the edge of the Plain of Jezreel.
+Here lies the home of Jesus and his family (Luke 1:26; Mark 6:3).
 It was here that he lived from the time his parents brought him back from Egypt until the beginning of his public ministry.
 In this lovely countryside he learned the parables of nature, the time of sowing and harvest, growth and decay.
 Yet it was in Nazareth that Jesus was later to find no faith in himself: "A prophet is not without honor, but in his own country, and among his own kin, and in his own house" (Mark 6:4).
 (The Bible as History in Pictures, Werner Keller)

 >How is Luke 1:39 reconciled with Matthew 2:19-23?